Water contamination illness personal injury solicitors near you.

 Lead poisoning: As detailed above, this is caused by the failure of the local supplier to replace and refurbish old leaden pipes with newer, safer ones.
 Symptoms can often come on gradually, as the poisoning builds over time.

-Cryptosporidium: This is the most common of all water borne infections, being caused by faecal matter entering the water and so, this can come from a contaminant at the water plant or in many cases, where restaurant or serving staff do not properly wash their hands before preparing or serving food.
+Cryptosporidium: This is the most common of all waterborne infections, is caused by faecal matter entering the water and so, this can come from a contaminant at the water plant or in many cases, where restaurant or serving staff do not properly wash their hands before preparing or serving food.
 This can also be caused where cold items, particularly salad items, are washed in contaminated water and as they are not subsequently cooked, the infection is passed to the diner.
 Symptoms can take a week to appear, as this is roughly how long the infection takes to incubate within your body.

 As you can see, there is a large range of incubation time for some of these illnesses and so, it can be difficult to identify the cause of your illness.
 It is, however, far from impossible and MG Legal’s expert water contamination solicitors are highly skilled in piecing together the necessary information to form a strong and compelling case.
-Get in touch today for a no nonsense discussion with one of our personal injury experts, with a view to accepting your case on a no win no fee agreement.
+Get in touch today for a no-nonsense discussion with one of our personal injury experts, with a view to accepting your case on a no win no fee agreement.

 How much is water contamination personal injury claim worth?

 No two claims are identical, with overall awards comprising two separate elements, General and Special Damages.
 Special Damages are financial losses, whether in the form of additional expenditure for items such as medication or travel expenses or monies you lose out on such as lost earnings.
 These are calculated based either on receipts or invoices or evidence of past income in the case of earnings.